mrkishi/veonim/docs/readme.md

 ## create your own overlay fuzzy menu
 Create your own overlay fuzzy menu.
 Works like `VeonimMenu` but displays an overlay menu at the current cursor position.

-Here is an example of a "search current word on the following website" fuzzy overlay menu:
+Here is an example of a "search current word on the selected website" fuzzy overlay menu:

 ```vim
 let g:destinations = {